Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 Zookeeper continuously communicates with brokers to monitor their status.
 It manages Kafka's state information (such as the number of topics, partitions, and replications) and metadata (such as broker locations and leader information).
 Zookeeper determines the leader for each partition, detects broker failures, and facilitates data recovery and leader re-election when a failure occurs.
 These functionalities enable Kafka to function as a large-scale distributed system.

+In this Lab, we will see that data-interconnects can be achieved by confirming that Apache Kafka delivers Pi events to NUC's Consumer.

-> ⚠️ **Warning** ⚠️
+> [!warning]
 >
 > As of Apache Kafka 3.5, Zookeeper is deprecated and replaced by KRaft, which provides enhanced capabilities.
 While we use Zookeeper in this lab for compatibility purposes, it is recommended to use KRaft for future deployments.

-In this Lab, we will see that data-interconnects can be achieved by confirming that Apache Kafka delivers Pi events to NUC's Consumer.

-> 📰️️ Note
+> [!tip]
 > If you want to know more about Apache Kafka, Please refer to [Apache Kafka Docs](https://kafka.apache.org/documentation/#intro_concepts_and_terms).

 ## 1-3.
 Net-SNMP